What do y’all actually do?

 Or in the same year, our local election candidate forums were the only held in the Howick Local Board area, and allowed young voters to compare and contrast candidates in a youth-friendly way.

 How are you able to do all of this stuff?

 We are conditionally funded in an arrangement with the Howick Local Board, and with oversight and assistance from the Auckland Council's Community Empowerment unit.

-Within the group, the HYC structure is unique and comprised of several semi-autonomous teams (five to be precise) supported by a leadership and communications team.
+Within the group, the HYC structure is unique and comprised of several semi-autonomous teams, supported by a leadership and communications team.

-We create a yearly work programme with events and projects assigned to teams.
-This programme is then reviewed by the Howick Local Board.
+We create a yearly work programme with projects chosen by the teams themselves.
+This programme is then signed off by the Howick Local Board.

 How do I become a member of the youth council?

 We hold open seat and school seat recruitment towards the end of the school year for young people who live in one of the Howick Local Board's subdivisions.